Clay County, FL

 - Update July 8, 2025- The project is progressing on schedule.
 Liner placement is completed on pond site 4, and crews are continuing with the installation of drainage structures and pipes, along with placing subbase, curbing, and the limestone base.

-- June 10, 2025- The project remains on schedule for completion.
+- Update June 10, 2025- The project remains on schedule for completion.
 Crews are continuing with drainage structure installation and liner placement for pond site 4.
 Existing driveway demolition and pavement repairs also continue, along with the placement of subbase, limestone base, and curbing.

 - May 15, 2025- Excavation at Pond Site 4 is complete, and liner installation has been finished on Ponds 4 and 2.
 Drainage structure installation is ongoing, including the demolition of existing driveways, pavement repairs, and the placement of subbase material and curbing.
 Crews have also started placing the limestone base.
 The project remains on schedule for completion.